Jeromeprince99/Task_Reminde_Application-Angular_Frontend/README.md

 This is a simple system where users can create tasks for each other, set reminders, and receive notifications at the reminder time.

 Requirements:
-1.Node
+ 1. Node
-2.npm
+ 2. npm
-3.angular@cli
+ 3. angular@cli
-4.VS extensions for Angular
+ 4. VS extensions for Angular

 -> Involves Websockets Services